 Ancient Greek Coins of MiletusRobert J. O’Hara (firstname.lastname@example.org)

 The ancient Greek city of Miletus in Asia Minor, on what is now the west coast of Turkey, has been called the birthplace of the modern world.
 Home of Thales, “the father of philosophy,” and his followers Anaximander and Anaximenes, Miletus was the intellectual and commercial capital of the Greek world in the century before Athens rose to prominence.
-These pages discuss the origins and early history of coinage and present a detailed outline of Milesian coin types from the Greek and Roman periods.
+At the beginning of the Greco-Persian Wars, Miletus was besieged and eventually destroyed by the armies of Darius the Great, and while the city was later rebuilt, it never recovered its early importance.
+By the Middle Ages the once-busy harbors of Miletus had largely silted up and the site was abandoned.
+These pages discuss the origins and early history of Western coinage and present a detailed outline of Milesian coin types from the Greek and Roman periods.

 Illustrated table of contents (this page).